the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter3.md

 Second, you use the `componentDidMount()` lifecycle method to fetch the data after the component mounted.
 The first fetch uses default search term from the local state.
 It will fetch "redux" related stories, because that is the default parameter.

 Third, the native fetch API is used.
 The JavaScript ES6 template strings allow it to compose the URL with the `searchTerm`.
 The URL is the argument for the native fetch API function.
-The response is transformed to a JSON data structure,  a mandatory step in a native fetch functions with JSON data structures, after which it can be set as result in the local component state.   occurs during the request, the function will run into the catch block instead of the then block.
+The response is transformed to a JSON data structure, a mandatory step in a native fetch functions with JSON data structures, after which it can be set as result in the local component state.
+If this occurs during the request, the function will run into the catch block instead of the then block.

 **Remember** to bind your new component method in the constructor.